themesdefrance/Cocorico-Social/readme.txt

 = English =

 Cocorico Social lets you add social share buttons before and after your content.
+The following networks are supported :

 * Facebook
 * Twitter
 * Google+